Return to Definitions and Technical Notes links

 Indiana-Purdue Fort Wayne - is a campus administered by Purdue University.
 Offers Purdue and Indiana degree programs.

-Indiana University-Purdue University Indianapolis - is a campus administered by Indiana University.
+Indiana University-Purdue University at Indianapolis - is a campus administered by Indiana University.
 Offers Purdue and Indiana degree programs.

 Professional Students - are students who are enrolled in the School of Pharmacy or Veterinary Medicine professional programs.